yilinghuam/yilinghuam.github.io/eatwat/readme.md

 -----------------------------------------
 notes to yourself
 - add border to active link in nav bar
-- add circle line and downtown line to MRT_stations.js
 - add validation for form
 - fix fontawesome in dropdown
 - add titles for edit and new form to segregate